 Research Problem

 There has been significant transformation in access to teaching and learning opportunities since the start of the COVID-19 pandemic in early 2020.
-Many of these changes have centered on the use of a wide range of digital technologies to facilitate interaction, knowledge and skills creation, and knowledge sharing.
+Many of these changes have centered on the use of a range of digital technologies to facilitate interaction, knowledge and skills creation, and knowledge sharing.
 Power and Kay (2023) and Power et al. (2024) demonstrated how higher education faculty at two Canadian universities leveraged digital tools to transform their teaching and learning practices, particularly with respect to fostering engaging, collaborative, and democratic learning communities within their courses.
 Power (2024b) presented one such transformational approach, wherein graduate-level Education students collaborated on the co-creation of Open Educational Resources (OER).
-The approach saw students create interactive chapters for Open Access (OA) eBooks, leveraging the Pressbooks (2025) platform, in lieu of preparing traditional course research paper assignments.
+In lieu of preparing traditional course research paper assignments, the approach saw students create interactive chapters for Open Access (OA) eBooks leveraging the Pressbooks (2025) platform.
 Power (2024b) highlighted the pedagogical rationale for the approach, which aimed to increase student engagement, increase collaboration, improve academic writing performances, and promote the principles of Universal Design for Learning (UDL) (CAST, 2022a, b).
+While previous research has highlighted the practical benefits of OER adoption, there have been mixed results regarding impacts on learning achievement.
+This is due, in part, to limited exploration of the nature of the pedagogical practices employed alongside OER adoption (Tlili et al., 2025).
+This research examined the approach described by Power (2024b), and the benefits perceived by students to their participation in the open educational practice (OEP) of the co-creation of portions of the OER used within their graduate-level course.

-The underlying questions to be explored by this research center on the impacts of collaboration on the co-creation of an Open Educational Resource on students’ experiences of community creation within a higher education course, and their perceptions of the impacts on their academic writing experiences and skills.
-This research will explore the perceptions of students who used the instructor-created “core readings” sections of the open access eBook The ALT Text: Accessible Learning with Technology (Power, 2024a), and who collaborated on the production and publication of the “Summer 2024 Critical Analyses” section of that eBook.
-The research will investigate students’ perceptions of the value of using OER resources, such as The ALT Text, as part of their academic studies.
-It will also investigate students’ perceptions of whether participating in the co-creation of sections of that OER achieved the intentions discussed by Power (2024b).
+This research focused on the impacts of collaboration on the co-creation of an Open Educational Resource on students’ experiences of community creation within a higher education course, and their perceptions of the impacts on their academic writing experiences and skills.
+This research explored the perceptions of students who used the instructor-created “core readings” sections of the open access eBook The ALT Text: Accessible Learning with Technology (Power, 2024a), and who collaborated on the production and publication of the “Summer 2024 Critical Analyses” section of that eBook.
+The research investigated students’ perceptions of the value of using OER resources, such as The ALT Text, as part of their academic studies.
+It also investigated students’ perceptions of whether participating in the co-creation of sections of that OER achieved the intentions discussed by Power (2024b).
 Specifically, did their participation in the creation of an open textbook increase their engagement and satisfaction with the academic writing process?
 Did it promote the UDL principles of providing for multiple means of engagement, representation, and action and expression?
 And, did it leverage social, teacher, and cognitive presences to promote the establishment of a Community of Inquiry (CoI) (Athabasca University, n.d.; Garrison et al., 2000) or a Fully-Online Learning Community (FOLC) (Blayone et al., 2017; Webb et al., 2019)?
 The foundations of this research are highlighted in the Conceptual Framework presented in Figure 1.

 Conceptual Framework